semanticlink/howtohypermedia/content/hypermedia/advanced/1-api-modelling.md

 </Instruction>

-### Concrete implementation of the Semantick Link model
+### Concrete implementation of the Semantic Link model

 The next step is that the implementation has a slightly different abstraction.
 Singleton representations are concrete LinkedRepresentations and Collection representations are FeedRepresentations where its items become LinkedRepresentations.
-These abstractions align with buidling the way the Web works.
+These abstractions align with building the way the Web works.

 #### Resources